 Today we are going to find the best spinning rod for trout fishing and go through some of the options you need to look out for when deciding on which brand of trout rod you should buy.

-As mentioned I love light gear so tent to lean towards an ultralight spinning rod setup.
+As mentioned I love light gear so tend to lean towards an ultralight spinning rod setup.

 This type of setup is great for casting light lures or spinners.
 You really need pinpoint accuracy when spinning for trout, especially in clear water.
 A light rod with fine action will allow you to drop your lure or spinner exactly where you want it.